‘Fear The Walking Dead’ Season 5: New Trailer Drops Ahead Of June 2 Premiere Date

 The trailer then reveals that Morgan is speaking to a child who appears to be a member of a group of young people.
 As the Season 5 trailer unfolds, this group doesn’t particularly seem interested in being helped by Morgan’s group.

-A new dangerous area is also introduced as a line of cars with the words “Danger, Keep Out” painted in red is shown.
+A new dangerous area is also introduced, as a line of cars with the words, “Danger, Keep Out,” painted in red is shown.
 It is unclear whether this dangerous location is related to the group of children or not.
 However, someone warns that they have no idea where they’ve landed.

 Later in the clip, Alicia is seen over a sign warning that the area is “high radiation.”
 As the tension builds, Alicia insists that they can’t stay there for long and immediately afterward, Althea (Maggie Grace) is shown being dragged away in the rain.